The best time when to prune roses depends on the region and climate zone

 Most districts of Tennessee, Maryland or Arkansas are part of this Zone.
 Temperatures from -5F to 10F allow us to prune the roses starting mid-March.

-Temperatures in South Carolina or Mississippi rarely go under 5F and the pruning time will start in February
+Temperatures in South Carolina or Mississippi are rarely less than 5F and the pruning time will start in February

 Zone 9 and above